 How you can deal with the difficult time successfully

-In the evening, enjoy a beer with friends in the bar, go to a concert, take the children to kindergarten or simply visit your own grandparents.
-All of these everyday things are suddenly no longer possible.
+Enjoying a beer with friends in the bar in the evening, going to a concert, taking the kids to kindergarten or simply visiting your grandparents.
+These everyday things are suddenly all no longer possible.
 The Corona epidemic is holding large parts of the world and Germany firmly in its grip.
 In order to slow down the spread of the virus and thus relieve the burden on the health care system, many countries have taken far-reaching freedom-limiting measures.
 Now we are sitting at home, trying to limit our social contacts to the bare essentials, shifting our work to the home office as much as possible and preparing ourselves for all these restrictions to remain in place indefinitely.

 For most people, social isolation is a problem at some point.
 But living together in a confined space can also become difficult, as the often cramped living space offers hardly any opportunities to avoid each other.
 In addition, fears and worries weigh on people.
 Fear about family members and friends who belong to the risk group, fear of losing one’s job or concern about one’s own health.
 This article is designed to help you maintain a positive attitude in difficult times and continue to enjoy life as much as possible.
 We can only overcome the crisis by taking care of ourselves, but also of our fellow human beings.